 Treatment for leucopenia can include drugs that stimulate the body to produce white blood cells.

-Thrombocytopenia (Low Platelets)
+Thrombocytopenia (Low Platelet Counts)

 Low blood platelets can lead to abnormal bruising and bleeding.
 Thrombocytopenia can be caused by several different conditions: